Duskdragon2000/Dusks-Pokemon-Type-Calculator/README.md

 - Calculate the weaknesses of mono or dual-type Pokemon.
 - User-friendly tkinter GUI.

+## Download Dusks Pokemon Type Calculator

+If you'd like to just download the installer for the program, you can do so by clicking [here](https://www.mediafire.com/file/6zvm5231xkr1cv8/DusksTypeCalculatorV2_Setup.exe/file).

 ## Getting Started

 These instructions will help you get a copy of the project up and running on your local machine.

 ### Installation